 Why buy these two particular barges to renovate?

 I looked at hundreds of boats on the internet, nothing inspired me until I saw Velvet, which was at that time called Fern.
 She had so much character.
 I drove down to the city of Bath in Somerset to see her, and fell in love instantly.
 All practicality went out of the window.

-I bought Barbara from Reading and she was a colourful, character laden modern boat.
+I bought Barbara from Reading [a town near London] and she was a colourful, character laden modern boat.
 The opposite of Velvet.
-We steered her back from Reading along the canals, which was the most incredible 5 day trip through Henley, Windsor and then on to the Thames.
+We steered her back from Reading along the canals, which was the most incredible 5 day trip through the villages of Henley, Windsor and then on to the Thames.
 Quite beautiful.